 (price as of Feb 26, 2016)

 Cayenne is rich in capsaicin which is commonly used for the treatment of aches and pains of the muscles and joints.
 It has also been shown to boost your metabolism and circulation.
 In fact, I like to ingest some cayenne powder just before going to workout because it has been shown to literally increase circulation and blood flow throughout the body.
-Improved circulation means increased blood flow and more oxygen to the muscles leading to a better
+Improved circulation means increased blood flow and more oxygen to the muscles leading to a better Credit: Opensourceworkout.
+It is also beneficial in burning more calories and suppressing appetite.

 The results of the research revealed that those who mixed cayenne pepper with their food burned an additional 10 calories four hours after eating their meal compared to those who did not add cayenne.